-A written agreement between two schools that allows a student to be co-enrolled at CCD and another institution and receive financial aid based on the combined enrollment at both institutions.
+A written agreement between two schools that allows you to be co-enrolled at CCD and another institution and receive financial aid based on the combined enrollment at both institutions.

 The typical course load for full-time CCD students is 12 or more credit hours.
-For tuition and certification purposes, students who register for fewer than 12 credit hours are considered part-time during the academic year.
+For tuition and certification purposes, if you register for fewer than 12 credit hours, you are considered part-time during the academic year.

-For enrollment verification purposes, student course load (fall, spring or summer) is defined as the following:
+For enrollment verification purposes, your student course load (fall, spring or summer) is defined as the following:

-- Fewer than 6 credits is less than half-time
+- Fewer than 6 credits = less than half-time

 Courses numbered below 100 (ex.
 MAT 050).
 Grades received in developmental courses are not used when calculating GPA and these courses cannot be used to satisfy graduation requirements.